-Missing architectural features may be restored using photographs, historic architectural drawings, or physical evidence as a guide.
-Physical evidence might include other matching elements that remain extant on the building or a "ghost" showing where the missing element historically was attached.
+Missing architectural features can be restored using photographs, historic architectural drawings, or physical evidence as a guide.
+Physical evidence can include other matching elements that remain extant on the building or a "ghost" showing where the missing element was attached.
 The restored element shall match the original in size, scale, profile, and finish.
-Reconstruction of an entire missing building typically is not appropriate.
+Typically, reconstruction of an entire missing building is not appropriate.